Native American and Indigenous Studies

 Why should I choose to live in this community?

-• Three 1-credit seminars restricted to ARC residents (one each term)
+- Three seminars restricted to ARC residents (one each term, 4 credits total)

 Upon successful completion of this coursework, students will have acquired more than half of the 28 credits required for the interdisciplinary minor in Native American and Indigenous Studies.